zacck-zz/git-examples/README.md

 Remember when you remove things you should also commit your changes

 also you can use the -a flag to make sure deleted files are auto removed

+********PULL REQUESTS
+If you're hosting your repo on GitHub, you can do something called a pull request.
+A pull request allows the boss of the project to look through your changes and make comments before deciding to merge in the change.
+It's a really great feature that is used all the time for remote workers and open-source projects.
+Check out the pull request help page for more information.

+********** MERGING BRANCHES

+use git merge example_branch

+ to merge example_branch to master

+Merge Conflicts
+Merge Conflicts can occur when changes are made to a file at the same time.
+A lot of people get really scared when a conflict happens, but fear not!
+They aren't that scary, you just need to decide which code to keep.
+Merge conflicts are beyond the scope of this course, but if you're interested in reading more, take a look the section of the Pro Git book on how conflicts are presented.